This is a version of the aftercareare instructions provided to clients following an abortion appointment.

 Please take your medication as follows (unless otherwise advised):

-Doxycycline is an antibiotic that protects your uterus and tubes from infection.
-It should be taken twice a day -- after breakfast and after dinner.
-Please take this medication after eating so that it will not cause stomach upset and nausea.
+For surgical abortions, a prescription for an antibiotic will be provided to protect your uterus and tubes from infection.
+Please take this medication as directed and after eating so that it will not cause stomach upset and nausea.

 Following your abortion, your breasts may remain tender for as long as two weeks.
 It is also possible for milk to come into your breasts.
 This is more likely to occur if you were more than 12 weeks in the pregnancy, measuring from your last menstrual period.